Johannesproximo/Remote-Desktop-too-Raspberry-Pi/README.md

 2. Install remote desktop client on your PC

     On Windows you have got already a remote desktop control program simply searching for "remote desktop" and you will find it.
-    In the upcoming window put in the IP of your raspberry pi and try it (Maybe it will not work first time but try it again sometimes it works on second or third time)
+    In the upcoming window put in the IP of your raspberry pi and try it (Maybe it will not work ont the first time but try it again sometimes it works on second or third time)

 ####Remote console